 Candidate B files Form DS-DE 9 indicating that they are running as a Republican candidate.
 Their petition forms also indicate that they are running as a Republican candidate.
 Candidate B's voter registration party affiliation is Democrat.
 After submitting a number of petitions for verification, Candidate B changes their voter registration party affiliation to Republican.
 All petitions verified prior to Candidate B's change in voter registration remain valid.
+(See Party Affiliation on page 10 - Attention: Recent Law.)

-Candidate C circulates petitions as an NPA candidate but is registered as a voter with party affiliation.
+Candidate C circulates petitions as an NPA candidate and is registered as a voter with party affiliation.
 As long as Form DS-DE 9 indicates that the candidate is running with no party affiliation, the petitions are valid.
+(See Party Affiliation on page 10 - Attention: Recent Law.)